SWANSEA CITY v WEST HAM UNITED

 2002/03 League Two 21st (49 points)

-·The weather forecast for Sunday afternoon is cloudy with a maximum temperature of 14C.
+• The weather forecast for Saturday is for sunny spells with a maximum temperature of 19C.